 Seat: Cinelli Unicanitor

 Tubulars: Continental Giro (new)

 Condition: Frame was completely restored and refubrished by a professional guy.
-The frame has no cracks, no dents.
+No cracks, no dents.
 All parts are in good condition and are working fine.